 The campus provides on-campus housing, a student center, classrooms, chapel, and administrative offices.
-Additionally, the college provides limited non-campus student housing in rented apartments in nearby Columbus, Ohio to facilitate the college's Bridge Program.
 The college has no other official student housing or any recognized fraternities on or off-campus.

 Security of and access to campus facilities and maintenance considerations